AlaaHalumi/2gatherapi-js/README.md

 <div>
 <h2>tg-menu: </h2>
-<p>Menu plugin contains elements to navigate with different links, this plugin supports voice command, each link can be init with any attributes</p>
+<p>Menu plugin contains elements to navigate with different links, this plugin supports voice command, each link can be init with any attributes for use 2GatherAPI keyword don't init commandTriger and the voice command will init by text attribute</p>
 <h3>Object Property:</h3>
 <h4>text - link name</h4>
 <h4>commandTrigger - initial voice coomand</h4>
+<h4> for add class to a element we just need craete class attribute with the desired value</h4>
+<h4>embedded class:</h4>
+<p>tg-ul</p>
+<p>tg-il</p>

 <h3>Example:</h3>